Professional Reviews

 It also allows you to set time limits for apps or schedule specific times when your children are allowed to use certain apps — for example, you can reward your kids with 2 hours of Minecraft for doing their homework, which is much more convenient than whitelisting the game and having to remember to blacklist it after the 2 hours pass.

-FamiSafe also provides decent web filtering since it comes with 10+ predefined site categories, it can enable safe search, it covers most browsers, and it blocks most adult sites.
-That said, I don’t think FamiSafe’s web filtering on Windows is as good as Qustodio or Norton Family’s web filtering — Qustodio has 25+ predefined site categories and Norton Family has 45+ categories, so they can block way more inappropriate sites by default (with FamiSafe, you need to manually block many sites to keep your child safe online).
+FamiSafe also provides decent web filtering since it comes with 10+ predefined site categories, it can enable safe search, it covers most browsers, including Chrome, Firefox, Brave, and Edge, and it blocks most adult sites — unlike Family Safety, which works only with Bing and Edge.
+That said, it doesn’t offer as many predefined categories as Qustodio (25+) or Norton Family (45+), so you may need to manually block more sites to ensure full protection.

-FamiSafe’s paid plans are pretty affordable, as they start at $10.99 / month, and they can monitor 5–10 devices.
-FamiSafe backs all of its paid plans with a 7-day money-back guarantee.
+FamiSafe’s paid plans are pretty affordable, as they start at $9.99 / month, and they can monitor between 5 and unlimited devices.
+FamiSafe backs all of its paid plans with a 30-day money-back guarantee and offers a 3-day free trial on its annual plan.
 There’s also a free plan that provides access to all features, but it limits you to 1 device.

 Bottom Line

-FamiSafe provides very flexible app filtering on Windows — you can choose to block apps, set time limits for them, or schedule specific times when kids can use certain apps.
+FamiSafe provides very flexible app filtering on Windows — you can choose to block apps, set time limits for them, or schedule specific times when kids can use certain apps on all Windows versions.
 Its web filtering is also pretty decent since it works on most browsers and can block most inappropriate sites.
-FamiSafe has affordable paid plans and a 7-day money-back guarantee.
+FamiSafe has affordable paid plans and a 30-day money-back guarantee.

 Read the full FamiSafe review here

-Bark provides pretty in-depth web monitoring on Windows, and it’s also a good pick for large families because it allows you to monitor unlimited devices.
-On Windows, Bark can monitor stuff like website visits, searches, and incognito browsing on Chrome and Edge, sent and received emails, and image attachments.
+Bark provides pretty in-depth web monitoring on Windows.
+On Windows, Bark uses a browser extension to monitor website visits, searches, and incognito browsing on Chrome and Edge across all available Windows versions.
+It also looks at sent and received emails and image attachments.

-However, keep in mind that Bark won’t display everything your kid does on the web — instead, it will scan messages, images, and videos for harmful content and alert you if it detects anything concerning.
+Bark scans messages, images, and videos for harmful content and alerts you if it detects anything concerning.
+This includes your kid’s social media accounts like Instagram, Snapchat, YouTube, and Discord, which is something you don’t get with many parental controls, including Family Safety.
 Due to that, I think Bark is more suitable for parents of teens who have a lot of trust in their kids.

 Unfortunately, unlike Qustodio and Norton Family, Bark can’t block access to Windows apps (so I only recommend using it for web monitoring and filtering).